kernelCruncher/MFBO/README.md

 # Multi-fidelity Bayesian Optimization

 A repository that contains four Jupyter notebooks exploring various applications of multi-fidelity Bayesian optimization.
+Use the following code to load up the python environment: `conda env create --name stk_search_import --file=environment.yml` Note that certain cells will save results locally and other cells will load those results.
+These results have not been uploaded for the sake of space, but the code to create equivalent results is included in the notebook, except for the `stk_search` notebook which requires explcitly running `stk_search` to produce the results.